15-minute city: North America

 In 2012, Portland, Oregon, developed a plan for complete neighborhoods within the city, which are aimed at supporting youth, providing affordable housing, and promoting community-driven development and commerce in historically under-served neighborhoods.
 Similar to the Weng et al. model, the Portland plan emphasizes walking and cycling as ways to increase overall health and stresses the importance of the availability of affordable healthy food.
 The Portland plan calls for a high degree of transparency and community engagement during the planning process, which is similar to the diversity component of the Moreno et al. model.

 In 2015, Kirkland, Washington, developed a "10-Minute Neighborhood Analysis" tool to guide the city's 2035 Comprehensive Plan.
 This tool is intended to guide community discussion about how the 10-Minute Neighborhood concept can improve livability and explore the policy changes necessary to achieve that vision.

+Detroit, Michigan's "20-Minute Neighborhood" initiative was introduced in 2016.
+The program places the facilities, services, transportation choices, and public resources required for day-to-day living within a 20-minute walk or bicycle ride of residents' homes.
+The plan's Blue Zones Performance objectives call for residents to live within 20 minutes of a park, high-quality retail, open space, and transit options, and to be free of dilapidated buildings or deteriorating infrastructure within the same walking distance.

 South America

 In March 2021, Bogotá, Colombia, implemented 84 kilometers of bike lanes to encourage social distancing during the COVID-19 pandemic.
 This expansion complemented the Ciclovía practice that originated in Colombia in 1974, where bicycles are given primary control of the streets.
 The resulting bicycle lane network is the largest of its kind in the world.

+The elements of the 15 minute city model can be noticed in current urban conditions instead through a comprehensive policy framework.
+The citizens at Providencia, a centrally located community in Santiago, usually have access to basic needs like shops, services, public spaces, and transit in short walking or cycling distances.
+This convenience is supported by mixed use development, relatively high density, and well established public transportation networks.
+Planning mechanisms which include zoning incentives that can promote public space in return for increased building height, have resulted in a pedestrian-oriented environment.
+But these conditions do not represent the broader metropolitan area.
+The city of Santiago is characterized by long commute times and spatial segregation.
+Income and location factors play a crucial role in determining the access to amenities and opportunities.
+This contrast indicates wider patterns across Latin American cities where proximity based living is seen only in some places but it is unevenly distributed.
+Therefore, the case can be used to show how the concept of the 15-minute city can occur organically, but ith existing socio-spatial inequalities at the citywide scale.